davesutto/Blockchain---a-Policy-driven-approach-to-managing-architectures/README.md

 # Blockchain a Policy Driven Approach
- A poilcy driven approach to development and selection of blockchain architecture
+ A policy driven approach to development and selection of blockchain architectures